nathangrigg/arxiv2bib/index.md

 Identification numbers can be given as command line arguments (separated by spaces) or via stdin (listed one per line).
-You may specify a specific version of a paper (e.g. 1201.1213v2).
+You may specify a specific version of a paper (e.g. `1201.1213v2`).
 If you do not specify the version number, you will receive the information for the most recent version on the arXiv.
-You may also use old-style identification numbers when applicable (e.g. math.CO/0910323).
+You may also use old-style identification numbers when applicable (e.g. `math.CO/0910323`).

 ### Default operation

-By default, the program prints the BibTeX for every paper it succesfully locates via the arXiv API, in the order they were originally listed.
+By default, the program outputs the BibTeX for every paper it succesfully locates via the arXiv API, in the order they were originally listed.
 Papers which cannot be found are skipped.
 A warning is written to stderr for each skipped paper.